Financial Aid Eligibility Requirements

 Federal and state regulations require that students make Satisfactory Academic Progress (SAP) in order to continue to receive aid.
 SAP measures whether students applying for financial aid are in good academic standing and making progress toward completion of their programs.
 Satisfactory progress is evaluated at the end of each semester for all students.
 Not making satisfactory progress can affect your ability to receive state and federal financial aid including the HOPE Grant, HOPE Scholarship, Pell Grant and other forms of aid.

-1. Qualitative Standard: GPA Requirement
+- Qualitative Standard: GPA Requirement

-The minimum cumulative GPA allowed is 2.0.
-Students falling below the minimum at the time of review will be placed on financial aid warning and will have one semester to remove themselves from that status by completing the required number of semester hours of coursework to achieve a cumulative 2.0 or higher GPA.
-Students who do not attain a cumulative 2.0 GPA at the end of the warning semester are on financial aid suspension and their financial aid award is terminated.
-Students on financial aid suspension must pay for and successfully complete the required number of semester hours to achieve a cumulative 2.0 GPA and a cumulative 66.66% earned rate to have aid reinstated.
+The minimum cumulative GPA requirement is 2.0.
+Students falling below the minimum at the time of review will be placed on financial aid warning and will have one semester to achieve a cumulative 2.0 or higher GPA.
+Students who do not attain a cumulative 2.0 GPA at the end of the warning semester will be put on financial aid suspension, and their financial aid award is terminated.
+Students on financial aid suspension must pay for and successfully complete courses until they achieve a cumulative 2.0 GPA and a cumulative 66.66% completion rate to have aid reinstated. - Quantitative Standard: Completion Rate

 Financial aid recipients must successfully earn at least a cumulative 66.66% of the credit hours attempted to remain eligible for financial aid.
-Students falling below the cumulative 66.66% successful earned rate at the time of review are placed on financial aid warning.
-Students placed on financial aid warning must complete the warning semester with the required number of semester hours of coursework to achieve a minimum 2.0 GPA.
-Failure to do so will result in financial aid suspension.
-Students on suspension must pay for and successfully complete the required number of semester hours to achieve a cumulative 2.0 GPA and a cumulative 66.66% earned rate to have aid reinstated.
+Students falling below the cumulative 66.66% completion rate at the time of review are placed on financial aid warning and will have one semester to achieve the required completion rate.
+Students who do not attain a 66.66% completion rate at the end of the warning semester are then put on financial aid suspension and their financial aid award is terminated.
+Students on suspension must pay for and successfully complete courses until they achieve a cumulative 2.0 GPA and a cumulative 66.66% earned rate to have aid reinstated. - Maximum Time Frame

 Students must complete their educational program within a maximum time frame of one and a half (150 percent) times the length of the program in which they are enrolled.
-This means that students will no longer be eligible to receive financial aid once they have attempted one and one-half times the number of credit hours required for graduation in the program in which enrolled.
+This means that students will no longer be eligible to receive financial aid once they have attempted one and one-half times the number of credit hours required for graduation in the program in which enrolled. - Grades

 Grades of “I”,”IP”, and “W” are not included in calculating a student’s GPA.
 With the exception of "I", "IP", and "W" grades are counted as coursework attempted and will be used to determine SAP status.
 Students who receive "I" or "IP" grades will have those grades factored in their attempted or earned rate when a grade has been assigned.
 The grade must be assigned by the next semester's SAP evaluation period unless the student falls under extenuating circumstance related to a national qualifying emergency.
 Students who receive “I” grades will have their SAP re-evaluated when the final grade is posted by the Office of the Registrar.
-Grades received for Learning Support do not affect GPA, but the hours are calculated in the formula to determine the 66.66% completion rate.
+Grades received for Learning Support do not affect GPA, but the hours are calculated in the formula to determine the 66.66% completion rate. - Termination of Financial Aid

-Financial aid will be terminated when a student is determined by the Financial Aid Office to be ineligible, if the office has evidence that the student has falsified information on the application materials, or if federal or state funds are not provided to meet the award.
+Financial aid will be terminated when a student is determined by the Financial Aid Office to be ineligible, if the office has evidence that the student has falsified information on the application materials, or if federal or state funds are not provided to meet the award. - Appeal Process/Reinstatement of Aid

 For more information, email financialaid@wiregrass.edu.